MK Isacco

-Isaac Murwanashyaka Nzabonimana (born January 19, 1991 in Rwanda), commonly known by his stage name Isacco is a French-Rwandan singer, and songwriter.
+Isaac Murwanashyaka Nzabonimana (born January 19, 1991 in Rwanda), commonly known by his stage name MK Isacco is a French-Rwandan singer, and songwriter.

 Early life and education

-Isaac Murwanashyaka Nzabonimana was born in Rwanda and grew up primarily in Kenya.
+MK Isacco was born in Rwanda and grew up primarily in Kenya.
 He is the youngest of three brothers born to Béata and Callixte Nzabonimana.

 During his childhood in Kenya, he developed an early passion for music.
 He later moved to France to pursue studies in logistics while developing his music career.

-Isaac Murwanashyaka Nzabonimana was separated from his parents at an early age due to the instability and difficult circumstances affecting his home country at the time.
+MK Isacco was separated from his parents at an early age due to the instability and difficult circumstances affecting his home country at the time.
 From the age of three, he was raised by his two older brothers in the absence of his parents.

 Although he grew up without parental affection, he received a strong and caring upbringing from his brothers, whom he considers his true parents.
 In a televised interview, he stated: “I am who I am today because of them.”

 He reunited with his biological parents at the age of 21, an experience he described as unforgettable.

 Throughout his childhood, several members of the community – family friends and acquaintances – contributed to his care and well-being, despite not being directly related and expecting nothing in return.
-This selfless support left a deep impression on Isaac Murwanashyaka Nzabonimana and shaped his strong sense of compassion and solidarity.
+This selfless support left a deep impression on MK Isacco and shaped his strong sense of compassion and solidarity.
 He often says that his commitment to helping others stems from this personal experience: “When you do good around you, one day it comes back to you — either to you or to your family.”

 Music career

-Known professionally as Isacco and nicknamed the King of the Stage for his energetic performances and charismatic presence.
+Known professionally as MK Isacco and nicknamed the King of the Stage for his energetic performances and charismatic presence.

-Isacco began his music journey in Kenya, where he was introduced to recording studios by his cousin, Rukuz, a music producer.He recorded his first single, Maisha Ni Mpango ("Life is a Project"), which received airplay on Kenyan radio stations and earned him the opportunity to perform as an opening act at local concerts.
+MK Isacco began his music journey in Kenya, where he was introduced to recording studios by his cousin, Rukuz, a music producer.He recorded his first single, Maisha Ni Mpango ("Life is a Project"), which received airplay on Kenyan radio stations and earned him the opportunity to perform as an opening act at local concerts.

-Although he did not initially consider music as a professional career, Isacco remained involved in the scene after moving to France.
+Although he did not initially consider music as a professional career, MK Isacco remained involved in the scene after moving to France.
 There, he joined a circle of musician friends and co-founded the group IC-KS.
 After several years, as the band members pursued other professional paths, he decided to embark on a solo career.

-In 2017, Isacco released his debut solo single, NONAHA ("Now"), which was met with immediate success and marked the beginning of his solo musical journey.
+In 2017, MK Isacco released his debut solo single, NONAHA ("Now"), which was met with immediate success and marked the beginning of his solo musical journey.
 Since then, he has been recognized for his authentic vocal style, vibrant energy, and powerful stage presence.

 He released several other singles, including: